Anne, Princess Royal: Patronages

 Following the retirement of the Queen Mother in 1981, Anne was elected by graduates of the University of London as the Chancellor, and has been in the position since that year.
+She was president of BAFTA from 1973 to 2001.
 Throughout May 1996, Anne served as Her Majesty's High Commissioner to the General Assembly of the Church of Scotland, and held the post again in 2017.
 In 2007, she was appointed by the Queen as Grand Master of the Royal Victorian Order, a position her grandmother had also held.
 She is a Royal Fellow of the Royal Society and the Academy of Medical Sciences.
 Royal Fellows are members of the royal family who are recommended and elected by the Society's Council.
 The Royal Society as of 2022 has four Royal Fellows: Anne; William, Prince of Wales; Edward, Duke of Kent; and King Charles.
 She is the Academy of Medical Sciences' first Royal Fellow.
 Anne was elected Chancellor of the University of Edinburgh effective 31 March 2011, succeeding her father, who stepped down from the role in 2010.
 Likewise, she accepted in 2011 the roles of president of City and Guilds of London Institute, Master of the Corporation of Trinity House and president of the Royal Society of Arts, also in succession to her father.
 Anne has been the president of the Commonwealth Study Conference, an initiative founded by her father.
-She is also patron of the Royal College of Occupational Therapists, Royal College of Midwives, Magpas Air Ambulance, Edinburgh University's Royal (Dick) School of Veterinary Studies, Royal Holloway, University of London, International Students House, London, Acid Survivors Trust International, Townswomen's Guilds, Citizens Advice, the Royal Edinburgh Military Tattoo, and the Scottish Rugby Union.

-Anne represented Great Britain in the International Olympic Committee at the 2014 Sochi Winter Olympics in Russia.
-In August 2016, she returned to the country to visit the Russian city of Arkhangelsk for the 75th anniversary of Operation Dervish, which was one of the first Arctic convoys of World War II.
-In September 2016, the Princess had a chest infection and was required to cancel official engagements.
-In late October 2016, she visited the Malaysian state of Sarawak for a two-day study tour.
-In 2017, she became Prime Warden of the Worshipful Company of Fishmongers and a Governor of Gresham's School.
-In 2021, she became patron of Mercy Ships, an international charity that operates the largest non-governmental hospital ships in the world.
+In 2023, she succeeded the Duke of Kent as president of the Commonwealth War Graves Commission.